-The metropolitan area’s coronavirus coordination group proposes that, as a general rule, COVID-19 testing should not apply to asymptomatic or mildly symptomatic fully vaccinated persons who have received a second vaccine at least one week earlier, nor to those who have had a confirmed coronavirus infection in the previous six months and received one vaccine.
+The capital region's coronavirus coordination group proposes that, as a general rule, COVID-19 testing should not apply to asymptomatic or mildly symptomatic fully vaccinated persons who have received a second vaccine at least one week earlier, nor to those who have had a confirmed coronavirus infection in the previous six months and received one vaccine.

 However, the change would not apply to people known to have been exposed to the coronavirus, social and health care workers working with clients and care and treatment units for the elderly, for example.

 It is necessary to have a more precise policy on the targeting of the testing for the entire Hospital District of Helsinki and Uusimaa before its implementation.

 Guidelines for recreational activities in the Helsinki Metropolitan Area updated